ap/vim-buftabline/README.md

 be working with windows, not tabs, and so can easily inadvertently shatter the illusion.

-Now, if you consider what Vim tabs actually are, i.e. viewports, there only very limited circumstances in which you will ever need such functionality, if at all.
+Now, if you consider what Vim tabs actually are, i.e. viewports, there are only very limited circumstances in which you will ever need such functionality, if at all.